hwdsl2/setup-ipsec-vpn/README.md

 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 sh vpn.sh
 ```

 By default, no password is required when importing IKEv2 client configuration.
 You can choose to protect client config files using a random password.
-Example:

 ```bash
 sudo VPN_PROTECT_CONFIG=yes sh vpn.sh